 Is Magnetic Hill Real

-The folks in a Safari brought it to a complete halt but moments later their TATA Safari; a vehicle completely loaded with luggage and passengers; still slowly gained momentum.
-So yes it definitely works but how and why is a different story altogether; that has nothing to do with a magnetic field and definitely not supernatural stuff.
+So yes it definitely works.
+How and why is a different story altogether that has nothing to do with a magnetic field and definitely nothing supernatural.

 Other Similar Phenomenon